How to Live Stream Conferences and Virtual Meetings [2024 Update]

 With many live stream platforms, especially free ones, you are pigeon-holed into either not being able to make money directly off your live streams (such as with Facebook Live) or only making money in the way the platform allows (such as with Twitch).

 A professional live streaming platform, on the other hand, provides options for content monetization so you can select what works best for your business model.
+This feature particularly comes in handy for event planners.

 Do you want your users to pay monthly or annually for access to your content?
 Subscription-based monetization (SVOD) will work for you.

-If your conference revenue will work best by selling individual ticketed access, then Transactional Video on Demand (TVOD), or pay-per-view streaming is the model you want to utilize.
+If your virtual conference revenue will work best by selling individual ticketed access, then Transactional Video on Demand (TVOD), or pay-per-view streaming is the model you want to utilize.

 And if your conference will be supported by revenue from advertisements you play during the live stream, then a platform that allows for Advertising Video on Demand (AVOD) is a necessity.

-Whatever monetization method you choose, it’s important that you have options to suit your needs so your conference proves a success and helps you reach your goals.
+Whatever monetization method you choose, it’s important that you have options to suit your needs so your virtual conference proves a success and helps you reach your goals.

 8. Video CMS